geb/geb/doc/manual/src/chapters/050-modules.md

         }
     }

-The `module` method is a special method only available in content template definitions.
-It sets the content to an instance of the module…
+The `module` method sets the content to an instance of the module…

     Browser.drive {
         to ExamplePage